-Clear and compelling writing is a must if you want people to engage with your website.
+Clear and compelling writing is necessary if you want people to engage with your website.
 You want your readers to understand what you do and persuade them to use your products or services.
-If writing is not your strong point then, in the long-run, it will pay to employ a professional copywriter for your website.
+If writing is not your strong point, then, in the long run, it will pay to employ a professional copywriter for your website.

 Here are a few tips to make working with a copywriter smooth and successful